spencer411/2021_Bioinformatics_Fellowship/README.md

 Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
 This is how scientists really communicate the results of their work.
 Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some more specific tools (based on the analyses from above).
 We will start with the general:

 **Visualizations With R** At this point in the course you should be familiar with R, and more specifcally R studio.
-There are a number of resources out there for making visualization with R, but one of the best is the [R graph gallery](https://www.r-graph-gallery.com/).
+There are a number of resources out there for making visualizations with R, but one of the best is the [R graph gallery](https://www.r-graph-gallery.com/).
 The R graph gallery not only provides inspiration in the form of beauitful visualizations, it also provides the code.
 One of the easiest ways to incorporate your own data into these graphs is to run the code for the graph you are interested in, see how they have the data set up, and than manipulate your data so it is set up the same way.
 Below are some of the visualization techniques you might consider using for your data:

-_Heatmaps_
+_Heatmaps_ A heatmap is a graphical representation of data where the individual values contained in a matrix are represented as colors.
+Heatmaps great for comparing things like ANI (specific code for that below), or differences in the number of antibiotic resistance or virulence factors.

 **Interactive Tree Of Life (iTOL)**